bodywork-ml/bodywork-scikit-fastapi-project/README.md

     main
 ```

 This will orchestrate deployment on your cluster and stream the logs to your terminal.
-Refer to the [Bodywork User guide](https://bodywork.readthedocs.io/en/latest/user_guide/#deploying-workflows)  to run the workflow-controller remotely,
+Refer to the [Bodywork User guide](https://bodywork.readthedocs.io/en/latest/user_guide/#deploying-workflows)  to run the workflow-controller remotely.

 ## Step 7 - Test the Prediction API